Bentlybro/GPTSearch/README.md

 - Navigate to `https://chat.openai.com`.
 - Press the "Get Key From Chat.OpenAI" button to start using.

+## Security and Privacy

+- When you press the "Get Key From Chat.OpenAI" button, it refreshes the Chat.OpenAI page and scans the network traffic to retrieve your user's "Authorization" key.
+- This key is then stored locally in your browser.
+- **Warning**: The "Authorization" key is used exclusively to access your conversation history.
+It is ONLY sent to OpenAI's API and is stored only locally.
+- We prioritize your privacy and security.
+Your key is never shared with any third parties.

 ## Note

 Currently, the extension is not available on the Chrome Store.
 It can be installed manually following the above steps.